shunueda/cdktf-providers/README.md

 Official CDKTF providers **do not** follow this rule.
 Their versions diverge because:

 - Terraform providers occasionally break semantic versioning since their schemas mirror upstream APIs.
-- CDKTF’s code generation evolves independently and can introduce breaking changes even without provider schema updates.
+- CDKTF's code generation evolves independently and can introduce breaking changes even without provider schema updates.

 This project takes a simpler, consistent approach: each package mirrors its provider version directly.
 Detecting and classifying breaking schema changes is possible but impractical to maintain at scale.